suboss87/suboss87/README.md

 # Hi, I'm Subash

 I'm an AI architect and Field CTO at [Siel AI](https://siel.ai).
-I spend most of my time helping teams build and ship production-ready AI agent systems.
+I spend most of my time helping clients build and ship production-ready AI agent systems.
 Previously, I led cloud and AI transformation programs at VMware, Fujitsu, NTT DATA, and Ericsson.
 I'm also the author of [Multi-Cloud Handbook for Developers](https://www.infoq.com/profile/Subash-Natarajan/).

 ## What I'm working on